MaryAyobami/CalendaPlus-App/README.md

 ![Frontend docker image](./deployment_images/build-frontendimage.PNG)
 ![Backend docker image](./deployment_images/build-backendimage.PNG)

 - A Kubernetes cluster was created using Azure Kubernetes Service (AKS).
-The cluster consists of a node pool, with 3 nodes.
 AKS provides a managed Kubernetes environment, simplifying the deployment and management of containerized applications.
+The cluster consists of a node pool, with 3 nodes.(*Cluster Autoscaler was enable  to utomatically scale the cluster to meet application demands*)
 ![aks node pool ](./deployment_images/aks-nodepool.PNG)
 ![aks nodes](./deployment_images/aks-nodes.PNG)